Emerging Activist – Student Leader – Youth Organizer

 The numerous activities and groups that I have been involved in have influenced me into becoming a leader.
-During my following years at AU, I intend to continue growing my knowledge and being an active member of my community.
-Upon graduation from American University I plan to continue becoming a better educated member of our society.
+During my following years at AU I intend to continue growing my knowledge and being an active member of my community.
+Upon graduation from American University I plan to continue becoming a better educated member of our society and continue growing as an individual.